assaf/zombie/README.md

 To wait for the page to fully load and all events to fire, you pass `visit` a callback function.
 This function takes two arguments.
 If everything is successful (page loaded, events run), the callback is called with `null` and a reference to the browser.

-If anything went wrong (page not loaded, event errors), the callback is called with an error.
+Most errors that occur – resource loading and JavaScript execution – are not fatal, so rather the stopping processing, they are collected in `browser.errors`.
+The error list is passed to the callback as the fourth argument (the third argument is the status code).

 If you worked with Node.js before you're familiar with this callback pattern.
 Every time you see a callback in the Zombie.js API, it works that way: the first argument is an error, or null if there is no error.
-And if there are no errors, the remaining arguments may hold interesting values.
+And if there are no fatal errors, the remaining arguments may hold interesting values.

-For example, the callback you pass to `visit` receives the browser as the second argument and HTTP status code as the third argument.

 Whenever you want to wait for all events to be processed, just call `browser.wait` with a callback.